 There are three major aquifer systems that have been subdivided by OCWD, the Shallow Aquifer System, the Principal Aquifer System, and the Deep Aquifer System.
 These three aquifer systems are hydraulically connected as groundwater is able to flow between each other through intervening aquitards or discontinuities in the aquitards.
 The Shallow Aquifer system occurs from the surface to approximately 250 feet below ground surface.
-Most of the groundwater from this aquifer system occurs at depths between 200 and 1,300 feet below ground surface.
+Most of the groundwater from this aquifer system is pumped by small water systems for industrial and agricultural use.
+The Principal Aquifer system occurs at depths between 200 and 1,300 feet below ground surface.
 Over 90 percent of groundwater production is from wells that are screened within the Principal Aquifer system.
 Only a minor amount of groundwater is pumped from the Deep Aquifer system, which underlies the Principal Aquifer system and is up to 2,000 feet deep in the center of the OC Basin.